Tuplanolla/adom-tas/README.md

 	(gdb) c
 	(gdb) ds s1

-The next two states are dumped after the iterators have changed.
+The next two states are dumped to files `s2` and `s3` after the iterators have changed.

 	(gdb) c
 	(gdb) c